As a student you are responsible for:

 Examinations for off campus units are held at the exam centre you nominate on enrolling.
 Students within Australia are required to travel up to 120 kms to an established Australian examination centre.

-Contact the Examinations Unit in Student Central via AskUNE as soon as you are aware of any requirement to change your nominated exam centre as fees apply for late changes (within three weeks of the start of the examination period).
+Contact the Examinations Unit in Student Central via AskUNE as soon as you are aware of any requirement to change your nominated exam centre as fees apply for late changes (within five weeks of the start of the examination period).
 Changes requested within seven days of the start of the exam period (not necessarily your exam date) may not be accepted.